 To decorate white shirts with laser transfer, you can design your full color graphic with very few constraints; bitmap or vector graphics, high resolution or bold, bright colors….taking care to avoid very light pastel hues.
 Then print it in reverse and heat press it to a white or gray shirt of any fabric; cotton, polyester, blends, cashmere, whatever.
 The most affordable option for decorating white and pastel apparel with a laser transfer printer is the OKI C831-TS.
 The C831-TS is a tabloid size printer that uses a conventional CMYK color gamut.
 It works with self-weeding one-step transfer papers like EnduraTrans One-Step or Neenah TechniPrint EZ.
 The c831-TS works similarly to the Sawgrass ChromaBlast solution, but isn’t hampered by the residue of ChromaBlast paper so decorated shirts are ready to wear right off the press.
 It also adds capabilities for decorating hard surface items like mugs, ceramic tiles, wood signs and more, so it’s a more versatile digital decoration platform than ChromaBlast.
 It’s also a little more expensive.
 The Oki c831-TS starts at $2,095.00.

 The UniNet iColor Series takes a different approach.
-The iColor 500 is an A4/letter size printer that comes with five toner cartridges: CMYK plus White.
+The iColor 550 is an A4/letter size printer that comes with five toner cartridges: CMYK plus Fluorescent White.
 The presence of a Black toner cartridge overcomes the main weakness of the OKI WT CMYW configuration.
 The result is a printer capable of rich blacks and high quality office documents.
 The printer only holds four cartridges at a time, so you have to choose CMYK or CMYW.
-The iColor TransferRIP is included in the purchase price.
-The iColor version of the rip adds a color mapping feature that enables users to load the various toner configurations.
-There are three options: CMYK, CMYW with white printing over the process color (as in the Oki setup) or CMYW with white printing under the process colors for use on dark card stock, clear static cling, and other non-transfer applications. iColor TransferRIP also Draincludes the screening option for softening transfers.
+The iColor ProRIP is included in the purchase price.
+ProRIP is a queue-based software that greatly simplifies the laser transfer process.
+There are pre-loaded workflows for CMYK, CMYW, and even for applying the white over or under composite color.
+ProRIP also has custom ICC profiles for self-weeding laser transfer paper, so it produces more correct color.
+This is a plus when selling commercial customers branded corprorate apparel.

 Advantages: Laser transfer has many virtues.
 The most appealing is the soft hand of the transfers, especially when applied on white garments with one step self-weeding paper.
 It’s also quite versatile.
 As noted above, the process works on cotton, polyester, cotton-poly blends and other fabrics.
 Like sublimation, laser transfer can also be used to decorate hard surfaced items like mugs, mouse pads, magnets, sign blanks, and ceramic tiles.
 Unlike sublimation, these objects do not require any special coating in order to receive the toner.
 The other versatility advantage comes from the fact that an OKI or iColor printer can be used for both heat transfer applications and standard office document printing.
 And, since the heat transfer applications use OEM toner, there’s no tug of war between the OEM printer manufacturers and garment decorators.
 And unlike sublimation, laser transfer can be used to decorate dark garments without purchasing additional equipment.